Katzzer/food-ordering-app/README.md

 # Food ordering app

 ## Description:
-- It is simple application that demonstrate ordering Food programmed in Next.js that sends orders to MS Azure
+- It is a simple application that demonstrates ordering Food programmed in Next.js that sends orders to MS Azure

 ## App information
-- Data from frontend are sent to backend (`/api/send-data`) that is in Next.js, and it will send data to Azure `Api Management`
+- Data from frontend are sent to backend (`/api/save-order`) that is in Next.js, and it will send data to Azure `Api Management`

+## TODO:
+- remove `subscriptionKey`, generate new and use ENVIRONMENT_VARIABLE